kevinsuh/toki/README.md

 # Directory Structure
 Since Toki uses a precompiler for both our ES6 and SCSS, we have one directory for our source code `/src`, and one directory for our deployment code `/build`.

 Code that does not need to be precompiled is held outside of the `/build` and `/src` directories and and is held at the root-level of our project.
-Currently, outside of our various config files, that only includes our _EJS views_.
+Currently, outside of our various config files, that only includes our `EJS views`.

-Since the `/build` directory is a simple transpiling of our `/src` directory, the structure within each _should be_ the same.
+Since the `/build` directory is a simple transpiling of our `/src` directory, the structure within each _should be_ the exact same.

-**The following is the structure of the `/build` directory** _(does not include actual files in nested directories)_:
+**The following is the structure of the `/build` directory** _(excluding files in nested directories)_:
 ```
 build/
 ├── app/